Kit Downes: Southern Bodies

 Northrop

 Kit Downes, BBC Jazz Award winner and Mercury Music Award nominee, is a master keyboardist whose boundless musical curiosity has led to genre-defying collaborations with performers and composers around the world.
 Legendary jazz guitarist Bill Frisell joins him for the world premiere of Southern Bodies featuring Northrop's historic Aeolian-Skinner pipe organ.
-Rounding out the group is a small ensemble of virtuoso string players from The Saint Paul Chamber Orchestra for a one-night only performance that tests what the organ can and should be.
+Rounding out the group is a small ensemble of virtuoso string players from The Saint Paul Chamber Orchestra, including Eunice Kim (violin), Daniel Orsen (viola), and Richard Belcher (cello), for a one-night only performance that tests what the organ can and should be.

 "One of the UK jazz scene's foremost talents on multiple keyboard instruments...
 [Downes] straddles the line between gestural jazz improvisation and the gravitas of a classical orchestration."–Downbeat